 To support pricing based on quotes, the Operator should provide all pertinent information to the Non-Operators, such as name of the vendor, vendor’s representative providing the quote, date of the quote, and other relevant information to substantiate the pricing.

 To support weighted average pricing option, the Operator should provide to Non-Operators an account of the weighted average price calculation.
 Such account should include history of purchases and transfers including quantities, values, and dates by invoice and/or by transfer.
 There can be significant variations in historical weighted averages due to market changes or if the material does not move often.
-Although the weighted average calculation may be technically correct, it might not reflect current market conditions and a realistic transfer value.
 The weighted average price should generally reflect the market value of the Material on the transfer date.
+Although the weighted average calculation may be technically correct, if it is not a reasonable reflection of current market conditions and a realistic transfer value, the Operator should use an alternative pricing method.
+A Non-Operator may take exception to weighted average pricing if it includes anomalies that result in pricing significantly outside of the market value.

 B. FREIGHT